 The Center records various types of in-kind contributions.
-Contributed services are recognized at fair value if the services received (a) create or enhance long-lived assets or (b) require specialized skills, are provided by individuals processing those skills, and would typically need to be purchased if not provided by donation.
+Contributed services are recognized at fair value if the services received (a) create or enhance long-lived assets or (b) require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation.
 Contributions of tangible assets are recognized at fair value when received.
-There were no in-kind services recorded for 2014 or 2013.
+There were in-kind services of \$1,250 and \$0 recorded for 2015 and 2014.
+Contributed goods consist primarily of medical supplies and are recorded at the value established by the donor.